-With the number of artists in the world ever increasing, and with the ease of online accessibility, we find ourselves in a world were artists are commonplace.
-Within this plethora of art it is becoming harder to discover and distinguish the artists who have the makings of becoming a master and receiving critical acclaim.
+With the number of artists in the world ever increasing, and with the ease of online accessibility, we find ourselves in a world where artists are commonplace.
+Within this plethora of art, it is becoming harder to discover and distinguish the artists who have the makings of becoming a master and receiving critical acclaim.

 1) Undiscovered Talent

 Finding an artist who shows real promise and is producing exciting work is made even more appealing when they are largely under-the-radar.
 This means that their work is not being used by everyone else, so they can give something fresh to your project.
 They are also more inclined to charge fairly for their work, rather than adding a premium purely based on their name and reputation.
 The client therefore receives art that presents new and inspiring ideas for an excellent price.